dpshelio/submitty_python/readme.md

      - Packages the environments and the submission as `submission.tar.gz.out`.
        **NB** If the file is not called `*.out` then it's not moved to the execution phase.

+1. The `test_input` directory contains some examples of running some tests.
+All of them need the `helpers_functions.sh` file.
+It includes some functions that need to be repeated multiple times.
+For example, `setup_all` is needed for each tests as each test is independent of each other.